 The Cricket in Times Square by George Selden

-Chester the Cricket follows an enticing smells from a picnic and is transported to the big city in a basket.
+Chester the Cricket follows enticing smells from a picnic and is transported to the big city in a basket.
 There, he meets Tucker, a mouse, who guides him through adventure and scrapes with danger.
-Great fun and ideal for reluctant readers.
+Great fun and ideal for 6th grade reluctant readers.

 I Hadn’t Meant to Tell You This by Jacqueline Woodson